Opposite, there is the 14 th

-Città di Castello is also the birthplace of Alberto Burri (1915-1995), one of the most important contemporary artists who left most of his artwork here, now displayed in the palazzo Albizzini and former Tobacco Drying Barns museums.
+Città di Castello is also the birthplace of the important contemporary artist Alberto Burri (1915-1995), who left most of his artwork here, now displayed in the palazzo Albizzini and former Tobacco Drying Barns museums.
 Palazzo Albizzini has around 130 paintings, sculptures, graphic design pieces and set design drafts arranged in chronological order, displayed in twenty rooms.
-The former Tobacco Drying Barns house large format pieces made between 1974 and 1993 - there are 128 pieces in total arranged according to cycles.
+The former Tobacco Drying Barns house large format pieces made between 1974 and 1993 - with 128 works in all, arranged according to cycles.

 Savour local products such as the fine truffles in the trattorias and numerous restaurants of the area, as well as in the town fairs and markets.

 Relax in the nearby Terme di Fontecchio, ancient Roman thermal baths dating back to Pliny the Younger, which today is a modern state-of-the art facility where you can pamper yourself